-Report Overview
+Report Overview:

-An application for rezoning has been submitted in order to permit a six-storey retirement home with 150 guest rooms on a vacant parcel located at the intersection of Algonquin Road and Rockwood Drive in the South End of Sudbury.
-Site-specific relief is requested under the proposed R3-1 zoning for the building height and the width of the planting strip along the southerly lot line.
+An application for rezoning has been submitted in order to permit a six-storey retirement home with 150 guest rooms on a vacant parcel located at the southeast corner of Algonquin Road and Rockwood Drive in the South End of Sudbury.
+Site-specific relief is requested under the proposed R3-1 zoning for a building height of six (6) storeys and the width of the planting strip along the southerly lot line.
+Part of the subject property is located in a designated flood plain.